-A step-by-step tutorial for painting interior doors to make a statement in any room, plus the best tools for making them durable.
+A step-by-step tutorial showing how to paint interior doors to make a statement in any room, plus the best door paint to make them durable.

 - Liquid Deglosser

 - Cotton ball

 - 150 grit sandpaper